Empty hearse catches fire at funeral in Woodlands

-SINGAPORE - An empty hearse decorated to look like a palace with lanterns and a traditional Chinese roof burst into flames next to a funeral wake in Woodlands on Tuesday (Aug 9).
+An empty hearse that was decorated to look like a palace with lanterns and a traditional Chinese roof burst into flames next to a funeral wake in Woodlands on Tuesday.

 The fire was quickly put out by several men who were at the wake and used buckets of water to douse the flames.
 Another hearse arrived later for the funeral procession.